-In the first major year of production, a successful peanut harvest has led to partnerships where eGro's limited production volume is used as a merchandize to spread the story with a limited release items.
-This acts as an excellent example of a single business case for transiting expensive and non-sustainable agriculture of high input, i.e irrigated plantations, which with eGros model will become the norm of climate resilient production as we confront more extreme weathers in all food and non-edibles industries.
-Our aims is to target large B2C businesses not only as a consultant in building projects for these raw material supplies, but to act as a joint venture direct supplier.
-A case like this will be valued because eGro's story and methods are completely unique to the market, creating for a excellent branding and marketing opportunity for future partners in many parts of the value chain.
+During our first pilot project, we were able to form successful partnerships through eGro Ghana Ltd and successfully produced and harvested peanuts which were tested in Denmark.
+This can be quoted as an excellent example of a single business case for transitioning away from expensive and non-sustainable agriculture of high input, i.e irrigated plantations, which with eGro's model will become the norm of climate resilient production as we confront more extreme weathers in all food and non-edibles industries.

+Our aim is to target large B2C businesses not only as a consultant in building projects for these raw material supplies, but to act as a joint venture direct supplier.
+A provenance case like this will be valued because eGro's story and methods are completely unique to the market, creating an excellent branding and marketing opportunity for future partners in many parts of the value chain.